raeleus/skin-composer/README.md

 ### Skin Composer ###

 * Use Skin Composer to create skins for scene2d.ui
-* Version 16
+* Version 17

 ### Changes ###

-* Added Ctrl+E shortcut for export.
-* Added F5 shortcut for refreshing the texture atlas.
+* Added a hexadecimal field to the color picker.
-* Moved refresh texture atlas option to project menu.
-* Added TiledDrawable functionality.
-See Project >> Drawables.
+* Fixed alpha slider being initialized with the incorrect color in color picker.
+* Fixed keyboard shortcuts being incorrectly configured on alternative keyboard layouts.

 ### Contact ###